A \gamma-ray emitting NLS1 galaxy SDSS J095909.51+460014.3 identified by multiwavelength contemporaneous brightening: Result

 \subsection{Re-analysis of the SDSS spectrum}

-The optical spectrum of J0959+4600 observed on MJD 54525 is derived from the SDSS archive, and its median signal to noise is about 8.
+The optical spectrum of candidate B observed on MJD 54525 is derived from the SDSS archive, and its median S/N is about 8.
 The analysis is with the help of {\tt PyQSOFit} software\footnote{https://github.com/legolason/PyQSOFit} \citep{2018ascl.soft09008G}.
-After shifting the spectrum to its rest frame and considering the Galactic extinction \citep{2011ApJ...737..103S}, firstly, it is simultaneously fitted with a global AGN powerlaw continuum and stellar contribution of host galaxy while emission lines excluding the Fe\,\textsc{ii} multiplets \citep{1992ApJS...80..109B,2001ApJS..134....1V} are masked.
+After shifting the spectrum to its rest frame and considering the Galactic extinction \citep{2011ApJ...737..103S}, firstly, it is simultaneously fitted with a global AGN power-law continuum and stellar contribution of host galaxy while emission lines excluding the Fe\,\textsc{ii} multiplets \citep{1992ApJS...80..109B,2001ApJS..134....1V} are masked.
 The galaxy emission is described by summation of independent component analysis templates \citep{2006AJ....131..790L}.
 Then a simultaneous fitting of the H$\beta$ emission line region (i.e. 4385–5500\AA) is carried out, in which the local continuum, the Fe\,\textsc{ii} multiplets together with the H$\beta$ and the [O\,\textsc{iii}] doublet emission lines are considered, see Figure \ref{sdss}.
-However, strength of the Fe\,\textsc{ii} multiplets can not be well constrained due to the limited statistics.
-He\,\textsc{ii} $\lambda$4687\AA~line also falls into this region but is not distinct from the continuum emission.
-To estimate the measurement uncertainties, 1,000 mock spectra by adding Gaussian noise to the original spectrum are fitted repeatly.
+However, strength of the Fe\,\textsc{ii} multiplets can not be well constrained due to the relatively low S/N. He\,\textsc{ii} $\lambda$4687\AA~line also falls into this region but is not distinct from the continuum emission.
+Monte-Carlo (MC) simulations are performed to estimate the measurement uncertainties.
+Each data point is treated as a gaussian probability distribution, of which the mean and standard deviation are set as the measured value of the data point and its error.
+Then 1000 times MC samplings for each data point bring mock spectra.
+By repeatedly fitting the mock spectra, distributions of the parameters are obtained.
+The measurement uncertainties are calculated based on from the 68\% range (centered on the median) of the distributions \citep{2011ApJS..194...45S}.
 A single Lorentzian profile gives an acceptable description of the H$\beta$ line, of which the full width at half maximum (FWHM) is obtained as (1424 $\pm$ 180) km/s.
 A two Gaussian model does not bring significant improvement of the fitting.
 In addition, flux ratio of total [O\,\textsc{iii}] to total H$\beta$ is estimated as 0.7.
-Therefore, J0959+4600 is confirmed as a NLS1, consistent with the results of \cite{2017ApJS..229...39R}.
+Therefore, candidate B is confirmed as a NLS1, consistent with the results of \cite{2017ApJS..229...39R}.
 Using the empirical virial BH mass relation \citep{2008ApJ...680..169S} and the estimated continuum luminosity $\rm \lambda \rm L_{\lambda}$(5100 \AA) = (6.45 $\pm$ 2.76)$\times$ $10^{43}$ erg $\rm s^{-1}$, we get a constraint of $\rm log(M_{BH}/M_{\sun}) \gtrsim$ 6.8, in case of a disk-like geometry of the broad line region (BLR).
 Moreover, the Eddington ratio $L_{bol}/L_{edd}\lesssim0.6$ can be inferred, using the bolometric luminosity correction $L_{bol}\sim(8.1\pm0.4)L_{5100 \AA}$ \citep{2012MNRAS.422..478R}.